 Be Safe

-When you’re using or cleaning your boat, maintain safety measures to protect yourself and the boat.
+It is maintaining safety measures to protect yourself and the ship when using or cleaning your boat.
 Of course, the first rule of boat safety is wearing life jackets.
 It doesn’t matter how deep or shallow the water is.
 Always have life jackets and a medical kit on hand.

 Secondly, you should scan the bilge pump for blockages.
 This step is part of your regular boat safety check.
-However, it would help if you also did this before beginning your cleaning routine.
+However, it would help to do this before beginning your cleaning routine.

 Lastly, make sure the boat is set evenly.
 You don’t want it falling and causing injuries.
 Therefore, your boat should be adequately secure.